Strawberry Balsamic Salad

 10 ounces mild salad greens like butter lettuce or romaine

-2 cups (14 ounces) strawberries, hulled and halved
+2 cups (14oz) strawberries, hulled and halved

 Half of a large thin-skinned cucumber, sliced